Rama Messinger

-Rama Messenger (; September 3, 1968 – August 18, 2015) was an Israeli actress, voice actress and singer.
+Rama Messinger (רמה מסינגר; 3 September 1968 – 18 August 2015) was an Israeli actress, voice actress and singer.

 Biography

 Messinger was born and raised in Ramat Ef'al, Israel.
 She was named after her maternal uncle, Rami Gil (Mogilnik) who was an Israeli Air Force pilot who fell a year before she was born.
 She studied at the Thelma Yellin High School of Performing Arts.
 In the Israel Defense Forces, she served in the Southern Command Variety Ensemble.
 After her discharge, she studied at the Beit Zvi Acting School.

 Theater career

 Messinger played important roles in many plays in many theaters across Israel, but mainly at the national theater Habima, in plays such as Solo, Halon Balahot, Hops Ve Hopale (1991), Three Sisters, Hamefakeah Ba, Kukuriku, Sirano, Kaner Al Hagag (2008), and Meshartam Shel Shnei Adonim – a role for which Messinger won a Rosenblum Prize for Performing Arts and a Tamara Rubins Prize.
 At Haifa Theater she performed in Amadeus and Iluf Hasoreret.
 At Beersheba Theater she performed in Love Letters (2001), and Hamafteah Leshnaim.
 She also made appearances on The Tal and Rama Show.

 Messinger participated in many productions in which she demonstrated her singing abilities.
 She played the main character in several musicals, such as Habima Theater's play Habarvazon (2001), Haifa Theatre's play Imra La Dos, and Tslilei Hamusika (2005).
 She also participated in the shows Kolot and Shlosha Beshira Ahat in 2008 alongside Dror Keren and Uri Lashman, and in Omrim Shehi Cuckoo in 2009 alongside Sarit Vino-Elad as part of a fundraising day for the Israeli Women's Network.
 She performed with many Israeli orchestras such as the Holon Jazz Orchestra, with the Israeli Symphonic Orchestra of Rishon LeZion and the Tel Aviv Performing Arts Center in the concert Chansons, with the Kibbutz Chamber Orchestra in The Seven Sins as part of the Israel Festival, and with the Israel Broadcasting Authority Orchestra.In 2006, she worked for the first time as a director in the play Meorim, written by Amir Rotem and Yael Neeman for the Pothim Masah festival.